 Replastering a pool will cost you from $2,500 to $13,000, depending on your pool’s size and depth.

 Pool decks allow you to walk barefoot with little risk of slipping.
 They are also quite durable and water-resistant.
 On average, pool deck installations cost $9 to $15 per square foot.

 Before installing your new in-ground system, pool builders will need to determine how to access the installation site, and how your property’s location will simplify or complicate the process.

 Here are examples of how the pool installation site can affect the total cost:

 - Hard-to-reach pool installation sites will require extra measures, leading to higher costs

 - Need to clear the land?
-Tree removal might cost you between $385 and $1,070 per tree.
+Professional tree removal might cost you between $385 and $1,070 per tree.